 I’ve written about digital, investigative, interactive and immersive theater for many publications and became an editor for The Civilians’ Extended Play.
 I also have helped create multi-platform digital social impact campaigns for Lina Srivastava.

-In my spare time, I enjoy traveling with my wife, chilling with my daughter, whipping up tasty meals, and teaching digital media creation to youth with MIRA.
+In my spare time, I enjoy traveling with my wife, chilling with my daughters, whipping up tasty meals, and teaching digital media creation to youth with MIRA.

 MULTI-PLATFORM AND SITE-SPECIFIC PLAYS